ncsu-geoforall-lab/gis714-2022-tangible-landscape/README.md

 ### Configure an activity

-1. Create a new JSON configuration file according to the template.
+1. Create a new JSON configuration file according to the provided example.
-   - There is a template called `config_template.json` in the `activities` directory which provides an example of a minimal activity configuration.
+   - There is an example called `simple_example.json` in the `activities` directory which provides an example of a minimal activity configuration.
-   - Again, use a unique filename, for example use your name (e.g., `petras_config.json`).
+   - Again, use a unique filename, for example use your name (e.g., `petras.json`).
 1. Set value for the `analyses` key to the filename of your Python script.
 1. Change `title` of the task and modify `layers` to fit your needs.

+Note that the name of the JSON configuration file differs from the name of the Python file only by extension (`.json` versus `.py`).

 ### Create a pull request